 This is especially true for youthful men who think death is for other people.
 Let’s face it young people have a tendency to think they are indestructible!

 Males are also more likely to hold jobs that are riskier than women.
-Mining and construction are still male dominated fields.
-Yes there are women in these occupations, but it is not as prevalent.
-Men also run a higher risk of committing suicide or homicide or indulging in criminal behaviour.
+Mining and construction are still male-dominated fields.
+Yes, there are women in these occupations, but it is not as prevalent.
+Men also run a higher risk of committing suicide or homicide or indulging in criminal behavior.

-Criminal activity also increases the chance that you will be incarcerated.
-People who spend time in prison suffer from more stress and are at risk of an early death due to their proximity to other criminals.
+The criminal activity also increases the chance that you will be incarcerated.
+People who spend time in prison suffer from more stress and are at risk of early death due to their proximity to other criminals.